Emotional abuse is a common form of abuse that occurs in close relationships. It is also known as psychological abuse, and includes verbal abuse.

 - suicidal thoughts

-Emotional abuse of children can have serious effects on their development, and these effects can persist into adult life.
+Emotional abuse of children can have serious effects on their development, and these effects can continue into adult life.